smallk/smallk/sphinx/source/pages_documentation_tools.rst

 	1. --indir: path to the folder containing the files ‘matrix.mtx’, ‘dictionary.txt’, and ‘documents.txt’; may be in small_data for example
-	2. –-outdir: path to the folder to into which results should be written
+	2. --outdir: path to the folder to into which results should be written
-	3. –-docs_per_term: any rows whose entries sum to less than this value will be pruned
+	3. --docs_per_term: any rows whose entries sum to less than this value will be pruned
-	4. –-terms_per_doc: any columns whose entries sum to less than this value will be pruned
+	4. --terms_per_doc: any columns whose entries sum to less than this value will be pruned
-	5. –-maxiter: perform no more than this many iterations
+	5. --maxiter: perform no more than this many iterations
-	6. –-precision: the number of digits of precision with which to write the output matrix
+	6. --precision: the number of digits of precision with which to write the output matrix
-	7. –-boolean_mode:  all nonzero matrix elements will be treated as if they had the value 1.0.
+	7. --boolean_mode:  all nonzero matrix elements will be treated as if they had the value 1.0.
 In other words, the preprocessor will ignore the actual frequency counts and treat all nonzero entries as if they were 1.0.